On the last track, we discussed steps I take to prevent a client’s

 love you."
 Although a parent might indeed love their child, that communication might be lost in the ladder of

-Lorraine, age 46, used to concluded that her parents did not
+Lorraine, age 46, used to conclude that her parents did not

 her as a child because their communication was not as affectionate as